 Days 8 to 14: the expansion trigger

-Once the user has the first aha moment, the question shifts to depth and breadth.
+Once the first aha moment lands, the question shifts from “did it work” to “how deep does it go.”
 Are they using a second feature?
 Have they invited a teammate?
-Have they connected a second integration?
+Connected a second integration?

-Multi-feature usage in the first 14 days is one of the strongest predictors of long-term retention across SaaS categories.
-Single-feature users churn at 2 to 4x the rate of multi-feature users.
+Single-feature users churn at 2 to 4x the rate of multi-feature users, which makes multi-feature adoption in the first 14 days one of the strongest predictors of long-term retention across SaaS categories.

 The indicator: percentage of day-7 retained users who have used a second feature or invited a teammate by day 14.